Satyananda Yoga Teachers’ Association (SYTA) recognises that ethical behaviour is the foundation of all yoga practice and yoga teaching. The Code

 religion or political belief.

-4. We take responsibility to decide whether or not we can assist a student in yoga.
+4. We take responsibility to decide whether or not we can assist a student of yoga.

 6. We prioritise the student-teacher relationship over other personal or professional connections with our students.

-imbalance may exist between yoga associates, either in a residential/retreat situation or within the wider yoga community.
-We do not use
+may exist between yoga associates, either in a residential/retreat situation or within the wider yoga community.
+We do not use this influence

 8. We do not verbally or in any other way abuse, harass, bully or coerce students or yoga associates.